 It’s Friday night and in a slinky black dress and heels too high, for anything other than considered steps, I head up to the private function room of the Aagrah restaurant in Bradford.

 Inside, the rows of seats facing the elaborate stage are filling quickly with south Asian men and women, in traditional dress.
-Shit…the exposed, wonderfully tanned and toned, calves beneath the dress seem too provocative for this audience.
+Shit…the exposed, wonderfully tanned and toned, calves beneath the dress are too provocative for this audience.
 I pull my shawl across my shoulders, it is hand embroidered from Pakistan.

 I am attending a mushaira, hosted by Yorkshire Adebee Forum on the opening weekend of the now spectacular Bradford Literature Festival.
 Mush-what? you are asking me.
 I know because I have tried, in vain, to lure many a plus-one to this event and this is often the first response I received.
 By the time I’ve uttered the words – Urdu and poetry, I’ve used two more words that guarantee I’m flying solo tonight.
 The mushaira has been a huge part of the culture of the Indian subcontinent for centuries.
 A forum for poets to share their love of language and appreciate the craftsmanship of each other’s literary efforts.
 A place for intellect, creativity and self-expression.
 I imagine lavish mushairas, with beauties studded with jewels, poised and delivering words with precision and power… I have always been prone to over dramatisation but you get the gist.